caozhaocao/EngResume/README.md

 # Self-Assessment #

 1.Familiar with.Net platform, and proficient in MVC and WCF framework;
-2.Focus on background development, write some HTML, JS language and front-end design;
+2.Focused on background development, wrote some HTML, JS language and front-end design;
-3.Can use design patterns, the cycle reconstruction code, have the independent open ability, can apply Git and SVN code hosting tools;
+3.Can use design patterns, the cycle reconstruction code, had the independent open ability, can apply Git and SVN code hosting tools;
 4.Familiar with the development and application of Sql-Server, as well as the application of Oracle;
 5.Can write simply Java language, and build partial Hadoop system structure;
 6.Has the foundation in data structure and algorithm, familiar with UML and Axure;
-7.Keen on exploring technologies, love to make things different, share and communication, and has slight obsession.
+7.Keening on exploring technologies, Loving to make things different, Sharing and communication, and has slight obsession.

 # Work Experience #